NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 This structure is why DSCR loans are the preferred tool for experienced real estate investors — especially those who are self-employed, carry significant depreciation on tax returns, or are simply buying too many properties for traditional DTI to accommodate.

-Who DSCR Loans Are Built For
+Who Are DSCR Loans Built For?

 Self-Employed Investors